lubu12/decap-sveltia-cms-auth-lambda/README.md

 ### Step 4: Create an OAuth app at GitHub
 See https://docs.github.com/en/apps/oauth-apps/building-oauth-apps/creating-an-oauth-app for details.

-- Application Name: <Your favorite app name>
+- Application Name: `<Your favorite app name>`
-- Homepage URL: <Your favorite app url>
+- Homepage URL: `<Your favorite app url>`
 - Application description: (optional)
 - Authorization callback URL: `<YOUR_LAMBDA_ENDPOINT>/callback`

 Once registered, click on the Generate a new client secret button.
-The app's Client ID and Client Secret will be displayed.
+The app's `Client ID` and `Client Secret` will be displayed.
 We'll use them in Step 5 below.

-### Step 5: Setup environment variable at Lambda
+### Step 5: Setup environment variables at Lambda

 Required:
 `GITHUB_CLIENT_ID`